clonq/jmd/README.md

 ```
 jmd.getMetadata(friends).get('schema').then(console.log)
 ```
 the output will be an empty object `{}` because not all the elements in the array share a common combination of key names and value types.

-If instead you pass in the greedy option:
+If you set the greedy option:

 ```
 jmd.getMetadata(friends,{greedy:true}).get('schema').then(console.log)